2023 Bertha

 Host Organization: Lado B (Pimedi Periodistas S.C.)

-During her Fellowship year, she will work with four rural communities on the outskirts of Mexico City – the most populated urban center in Latin America which is currently experiencing an urgent food crisis.
-Greta will be documenting shortage, malnutrition and the impact on nutrition since Mexico no longer protects local farmers from genetically modified-seeds and farming.
-She will investigate how native corn and production and nutrition of corn-products are threatened by the entry of genetically modified seeds without any policy protection, and how the milpa and chinampas – agricultural methods that have existed since pre-Hispanic times – represent an alternative of resistance and local food sovereignty.
+During her Fellowship year, Greta worked with four rural communities on the outskirts of Mexico City – the most populated urban center in Latin America which is currently experiencing an urgent food crisis.
+Greta documented the impact on nutrition of Mexico's failure to protect local farmers from genetically modified-seeds and farming.
+She investigated how native maize and maize-products are threatened by the entry of genetically modified seeds without any policy protection.
+She also looked at the impacts of climate change on Milpa and chinampas – agricultural methods that have existed since pre-Hispanic times and that represent an alternative of resistance and local food sovereignty.